 Named Entity Recognition is a technique of Natural Language Processing that facilitates Information Extraction.
 It is basically linked to the extraction of descriptive information such as locations, names, organizations, dates, etc.

-By leveraging the benefits of Natural Language Processing, Machine Learning, and Computer Vision, KlearStack has created a robust Information Extraction solution.
+By leveraging the benefits of Natural Language Processing, Machine Learning, and Computer Vision, KlearStack has created a robust solution for Information Extraction.
 Not just restricted to the extraction of required data, our solutions also undertake interpretation of the text to provide error-free outputs to the end-user.

-With the rising chunk of unstructured documents in the professional world, an Information Extraction solution like KlearStack, which requires no templates whatsoever, is capable of boosting your operations and adding relevance to your work with precise and high-quality extraction results.
+With the rising chunk of unstructured documents in the professional world, an Information Extraction solution like KlearStack, which requires no templates whatsoever, can boost your operations and add relevance to your work with precise and high-quality extraction results.